-A structured sober living still falls under the same category as a sober living environment or halfway house, but what is it a structured sober living that sets it apart when there are so many other options for aftercare?
+Structured sober living falls under the same category as a sober living environment or a halfway house.
+But what sets structured sober living apart when there are so many recovery and aftercare options?

-The goal of a structured sober living, or any aftercare for that matter, is to help the individual succeed in aftercare and become adjusted or re-adjusted to living normal, day to day life.
-After treatment has been sought and carried out, oftentimes aftercare is recommended as part of the treatment plan and a structured sober living can be a key component in that process.
+The goal of a structured sober living, or any good aftercare program, is to help the individual succeed in recovery and become adjusted to living a normal daily life.
+After treatment has been sought and carried out, aftercare is recommended as part of the treatment plan and a structured sober living can be a key component in that process.

-It is important to note the level of structure when you are seeking an aftercare.
-Whereas some of their competitors may allow too much freedom and have a severe lack of accountability, structured sober livings help keep the individual in line and on track with their recovery.
+It is important to consider the level of structure you are seeking from aftercare.
+Facilities that allow too much freedom can promote a severe lack of accountability.
+Structured sober livings help keep the individual focused on their recovery.

 What to Look for in a Structured Sober Living